Southern Terminal (Knoxville, Tennessee): The Southern Railway

 In 1894, financier J. P. Morgan and several investors purchased the ETV&G and the Richmond and Danville Railroad, and consolidated the two into the Southern Railway.
 The Southern immediately began making upgrades to the system's trackage and equipment, and built the Coster Repair Shops, which originally employed over 1,000 workers, and led to the development of the Oakwood neighborhood in North Knoxville.
 In 1925, Southern built the vast John Sevier railyard east of Knoxville, which is still used today by Norfolk Southern as a classification yard.

 In 1902, Southern hired architect Frank Pierce Milburn (1868-1926) to design a series of new train stations across the South, including the new terminal in Knoxville.
 The new Knoxville terminal opened to the public in 1903 and the similar express depot opened in 1907.
 Within a year of the opening of the passenger depot, the New Market train wreck occurred several miles east of Knoxville, killing 56 passengers.
 An obscure Knoxville street musician named Charlie Oaks, who often played at the terminal for "nickels and dimes," wrote a song about the wreck.
 In 1924, Oaks became one of the earliest musicians to commercially record what is now country music.
 On January 20, 1953, the last Southern Railway steam-powered passenger train arrived in Knoxville, Tennessee.

 At its height, the Southern Terminal was servicing 26 passenger trains daily.
 With the rise of automobile and bus travel, however, passenger rail service declined.
 After World War II, the Southern was operating eight expresses and twelve local lines out of Knoxville.

 Named passenger trains

-These trains made stops at the terminal, into the late 1960s: